AdrianHavengaBennett/terming-for-learning/README.md

 - Delete their account(s).
 - Add a term.
 - Edit or delete both terms and categories.
-- Search all global terms or search user's saved terms.
+- Search all global terms.
 - Rate a noob definition (rating is based on definition's Laymen's level - a handy tooltip offers guidance) - The idea is to help new programers.
 - Save (shortlist) terms which he/she has determined will require further insights (also removing from shortlist).
 This will be presented (on desktop - separate screen for mobile) as something similar to Outlook's flagged email system.

-# TODO
-- Upload a profile image.
-- Edit their account(s) information: username, password, profile image

 ### - Features left to implement